amrith92/hbase-orm/README.md

 (see [TestsAbstractHBDAO.java](./src/test/java/com/flipkart/hbaseobjectmapper/testcases/TestsAbstractHBDAO.java) for more detailed examples)

-**Please note:** Since we're dealing with HBase (and not an OLTP data store), fitting a classical (Hibernate-like) ORM paradigm may not make sense.
-So this library doesn't intend to evolve as a full-fledged ORM.
+**Please note:** Since we're dealing with HBase (and not a classical RDBMS), fitting a Hibernate-like ORM may not make sense.
+So, this library doesn't intend to evolve as a full-fledged ORM.
 However, if that's your intent, I suggest you use [Apache Phoenix](https://phoenix.apache.org/).

 ## Using this library for DDL operations